Georgian–Ossetian conflict: 2008 War in South Ossetia

 The centre of Tskhinvali was reached by 1,500 men of the Georgian ground forces by 10:00 on 8 August.
 One Georgian diplomat told Kommersant on the same day that by taking control of Tskhinvali they wanted to demonstrate that Georgia wouldn't tolerate killing of Georgian citizens.
 Russia accused Georgia of aggression against South Ossetia, and launched a large-scale invasion of Georgia under the guise of peacekeeping operation on 8 August.
 Russian military captured Tskhinvali in five days and expelled Georgian forces.
 Russia also launched airstrikes against military infrastructure in Georgia.
 Abkhaz forces opened a second front by attacking the Kodori Gorge, held by Georgia.
 Russian forces occupied the Georgian cities of Zugdidi, Senaki, Poti and Gori (the last one after the ceasefire was negotiated).
 Russian Black Sea Fleet blockaded the Georgian coast.

 Both during and after the war, South Ossetian forces and irregular militia conducted a campaign of ethnic cleansing against Georgians in South Ossetia, with Georgian villages around Tskhinvali being destroyed after the war had ended.
 The war displaced 192,000 people, and while many were able to return to their homes after the war, a year later around 30,000 ethnic Georgians remained displaced.
-In an interview published in Kommersant, South Ossetian leader Eduard Kokoity said he would not allow Georgians to return.
+In an interview published in Kommersant, Kokoity said he would not allow Georgians to return.

 President of France Nicolas Sarkozy negotiated a ceasefire agreement on 12 August 2008.
 On 17 August, Russian president Dmitry Medvedev announced that Russian forces would begin to pull out of Georgia the following day.
 Russian forces withdrew from the buffer zones adjacent to Abkhazia and South Ossetia on 8 October and control over them was transferred to the European Union Monitoring Mission in Georgia.

 After the 2008 war

 On 26 August 2008, Russia officially recognized both South Ossetia and Abkhazia as independent states.

+On 10 September 2008 a Georgian policeman was fatally wounded at a military checkpoint near Karaleti.
+He was believed to have been shot from a Russian security zone around 800 meters away.

+The Russian and South Ossetian army both denied any involvement in the shooting.

+In July 2009, the media outlets reported that Georgia and Russia were on the brink of another war as both sides mobilized troops near Ergneti checkpoint.

 In 2015, the prosecutor of the International Criminal Court requested authorisation from the court's judges to begin an investigation into the alleged war crimes in relation to the conflict.
 This case includes alleged crimes committed as part of a campaign to expel ethnic Georgians from South Ossetia as well as attacks on peacekeepers by Georgian and South Ossetian forces.

 Russian and Ossetian troops expanded the border into Georgia, evicting ethnic Georgians from their homes.

 There have been several proposals on South Ossetia joining Russia following the war.
 The latest dates back to 2022.